 The history of dentures and dentistry changed forever in the 18th century with a new practice called "tooth transplantation."
 The grim practice saw wealthy people buying living, healthy teeth from the poor to transplant into their own mouths.
 Were wooden teeth real?
 Yes, but only the impoverished had to use wooden teeth.
 The wealthy took teeth from the poor and even from slaves to make sure their smiles shined.
+While it's impossible to say for certain whether or not Washington had slave teeth in his own mouth, he certainly purchased them for someone, and that someone might have been the first President of the United States himself.

 George Washington didn't usually smile in his portraits - and no, it's not because he had wooden teeth.
 That myth may have lasted so long because, like the cherry tree legend, it humanized the first president and made him seem like a common man instead of a very wealthy plantation owner who could afford the most expensive dentures available.